 To edit a SyncSource click on its source URI in the Sync4j Admin Console.
 The fields have the following meaning (the example values refer to the vCard SyncSource in the PDI module):

-URI: the source URI (e.g. ./contact)
+URI: the source URI (e.g. card) which is case sensitive

 Name: the source mnemonic name (a description of the SyncSource, e.g. contact)